wywong/youtube_watch_history_parser/README.md

 `--clean` removes the `output` folder at the beginning

-`--csv` generates only a csv with watch history info
+`--mode csv` generates only a csv with watch history info
 * `VIDEO_URL` - url to the youtube video
 * `VIDEO_NAME` - Title of the youtube video
 * `WATCH_DATE` - The time the video was watched

+`--mode prune` generates a pruned html with only links to the watched videos

+`--mode tile` downloads the thumbnails associated with the watched videos and
+              tiles them into one image

+`--max-num-images` maximum number of thumbnails for the tiled image